[ download PDF ]

 Initially I’d primarily focussed on the software but as the odd email began to trickle in and I looked at other projects to gain from their

-and well-meaning but inexperienced (as far as electronic voting was concerned) civil servants were the only ones working on what I felt to be a key,
+and well-meaning but inexperienced (as far as electronic voting was concerned) civil servants were the only ones working on what I felt to be a key, but flawed, development.

 So of course, inevitably, priorities altered.
 From trying to just get a summary of my final year dissertation online I was writing articles for our website and magazines publicising my views on Free Software, electronic voting and democracy as a whole.
 I refocused and called the ‘entity’ dealing with all this the free e-democracy project and gave it a set of goals and business cards.

 the free e-democracy project’s goals

 - Use the GPL to create an open system that Internet users will trust